 Click here to download a Charter of Rights poster

-All children and young people in care have a rights!
+All children and young people have rights.
 Rights for children and young people in care in Western Australia include the right to keep in touch with friends and family whenever possible and the right to keep your personal belongings in a safe place.
 Check out the specific rights resources for children and young people of different ages to help them learn about their rights and stand up for themselves:

 The Charter of Rights for Children and Young People in Care in South Australia explains rights of children and young people who are under the guardianship or in the custody of the Minister for Education and Child Development.
 You can learn more about what the charter says here.